-The English and boy-lover Michael Davidson first stayed in Tangier from mid 1940 to early 1941 and then intermittently in 1947-8, as appears from his autobiography The World, the Flesh and Myself (London, 1962), in which he first described his time there.
+The English and boy-lover Michael Davidson first stayed in Tangier from July 1940 to spring 1941 and then intermittently in 1947-8, as appears from his autobiography The World, the Flesh and Myself (London, 1962), in which he first described his time there.
 A lengthier account followed as a chapter of Some Boys (London, 1969), his memoir more narrowly focused on Greek love.
 The latter account is presented here first, followed by the few references to Greek love to be found in the earlier one.
 Finally, "Michael Davidson's Misadventure in a Tangerine Boy Brothel" is a short excerpt from a secondary source with interesting additional information.

 The text is taken from pp. 87-96 of the unexpurgated American edition (New York, 1971), which in this instance differs only trivially from the original British edition.

 THE TANGIER of those days, a writer may feel, was a city for which there weren't enough adjectives.
 To describe successfully the purulent and prurient and paradoxical life of that grotesque city, to depict the astonishing farrago of a society from its touristical surface of oriental romance to its murkiest sump of multifarious evil, would require an extravagance of vocabulary and a lushness of phrase beyond the resources of most writers—there never was, surely, a town so enthrallingly wicked, unless Babylon and Gomorrah could live up to its high standard of depravity; or so fascinatingly motley and mongrel and miscellaneous, unless indeed Babel was what it's proverbially supposed to have been.